-Below left: The Cabana Hotel on Stemmons Freeway.
+Below left: The Cabana Hotel.
 Below right: Memorial Auditorium.

 September 18, 1964, 4:40p

-Randy’s older brother, Bruce, drove them to Memorial Auditorium in downtown Dallas.
-They had been awaiting this trip all day.
-Bruce parked the car in the large lot behind the auditorium, now the site of the mammoth Dallas Convention Center that includes the remodeled auditorium.
-In 1964, however, the round arena sat there by itself.
-Bob and his friends joined the throngs of teenagers making their way to one of the lines that had formed outside the entrances.
-Apparently they hadn't yet opened the doors.
+Randy’s older brother drove the six of us to Memorial Auditorium in downtown Dallas.
+We had been awaiting this trip all day.
+The car parked in a large lot behind the round arena which sat there by itself.
+The Impalas joined the throngs of teenagers making their way to one of the lines that had formed outside the entrances.
+Apparently the doors hadn't yet opened.
 There was incredible energy and excitement in that line.
-Anticipation so great that it was spilling out into the evening air.
+Anticipation so great that it spilled out into the evening air.

-In line with Bob were Randy, his brothers Bruce and Jim, and Alec and John, Jim‘s high school friend.
-They didn’t spend much time with the junior high kids.
-John was the guy that bowled the strike while Bob was at Minsky’s buying that album.
-Representatives from the Dallas chapter of The Beatles Fan Club were walking up and down the line repeating their disturbing message: if fans threw items up onto the stage, the Beatles would end the concert.
-One of the reps even told a story of exactly that happening in one of the earlier tour stops.
-No one in the crowd wanted the concert to end early, so we all nodded our understanding and implicit agreement to obey their request.
+Reps from The Beatles Fan Club were walking up and down the line repeating their disturbing message: if fans threw items up onto the stage, the Beatles might abruptly end the concert.
+One of them told a story of exactly that happening in one of the earlier tour stops.
+No one in the crowd wanted the concert to end early, so they all nodded their understanding and implicit agreement to obey the request.

-The screams were constant, but they were so consistent that one could partially tune them out or at least, turn their volume down.
+The emcee returned to introduce the main act.
+No one was quite sure what the guy said as the screams overpowered his trained announcing voice.
+The lights dimmed again and it was on.
+The Liverpudlians appeared in their matching suits and went right into Twist and Shout.
+The screams were constant, but they were so tonally consistent that one could partially tune them out.
 After a couple of songs, Paul motioned for the audience to sit down.
 He wanted to say a few words, maybe about Texas or finishing the tour.
-As soon as the teens got quiet enough for him to speak, he would begin to speak.
+As soon as the teens quieted enough for him to speak, he would begin.
 The sound of his voice cued the screaming to resume.
 He tried again.
-Nope.
-On the third try, he just went on ahead and said a few sentences and introduced their next song.
+Screams again.
+On the third try, he just went ahead and said a few sentences and introduced their next song.
 The next 30 minutes were just a blur of constant screaming, music, and sheer joy.

-The Beatles were probably out of the building and into their limo before the screaming finally stopped.
-From Municipal Auditorium, they went back to Love Field and to a waiting charter plane.
+The Beatles crawled into their limo, sped back to Love Field and to their waiting charter plane.
 Dallas was the final stop in the tour of 25 cities in one month.
 They spent a day at a ranch in Missouri to rest before going back to New York City for another taping of the Ed Sullivan show, then on home to Liverpool.

 But for that evening in downtown Dallas, nothing else in the world mattered.
 This was Beatlemania and it reigned supreme.
-That evening in September was truly an evening Bob and thousands of other teenagers will never ever forget.
+That evening in September was truly an evening I, the Impalas, and thousands of other teenagers will likely never forget.